andrewdpoh/Bamboo_Docs/docs/Client/Command_Classes/command_cmd.md

 ### Description

 This function will send the command to the Bamboo Agent and depending on the method (keylog/retrieve), there will be different outputs.
-SSS_Retrieve can only be used if the Bamboo Agent privilege is "High" or "System"
+SSS_Retrieve can only be used if the Bamboo Agent privilege is "High" or "System".

 ### Function Argument